davidemoro/collective.editskinswitcher/collective/editskinswitcher/README.txt

     instead we check the ``need_authentication`` option.

 - ``need_authentication``: when True you need to be logged in before your skin is switched.
 By default this is set to False.
-This looks for the ``__ac`` cookie that Plone gives you when logged in.  **Note**: logging in via the Zope Management Interface is handled without cookies, so the editskin switcher regards you as anonymous then.
+See the section `Am I authenticated?`_ below for some notes.

 - ``force_login_header``: when the request has this header, only authenticated use is allowed.
 This does not actually switch the